State Discretization for Continuous-State MDPs in Infectious Disease Control: Numerical Examples

-We find that the GreedyCut discretization method is able to better approximate the disease dynamics over the uniform discretization method.
-As shown in Figure~\ref{fig:figure3.2}, a comparison between the GreedyCut and the uniform discretization methods based on 300 discretizations shows that the Markovian trajectories for the GreedyCut discretization methods are closely aligned with the actual trajectories.
+We find that both the GreedyCut and InverseProportional discretization method is able to better approximate the disease dynamics over the uniform discretization method.
+As shown in Figure~\ref{fig:figure3.2}, a comparison among the GreedyCut, the InverseProportional, the expert, and the uniform discretization methods based on 300 discretization regions shows that the Markovian trajectories for both the GreedyCut and the InverseProportional discretization methods are closely aligned with the actual trajectories.
 However, the uniform discretization method shows poor approximation, especially showing incorrect trends for the proportion of the population infected over time -- where the proportion of the population infected over time starts to decline after week 8 in the Markovian trajectory, whereas the proportion of infected people over time increases in the entire time horizon in the actual trajectory.
 Additionally, the uniform overestimates the proportion of recovered populations by more than twice compared with the actual proportion of infected people.

-For all comparison pairs, the GreedyCut discretization method outperforms the uniform discretization method in the squared error between Markovian and actual trajectories.
-In Table~\ref{tab:transitions_mse_uniform_greedy}, we show the result of the comparison of $\mathbb{E}_{\hat{\theta}\in \hat{\Theta}}[||\{\tilde{\mathbf{X}}_t\}-\{\mathbf{X}_t\}||^2]$ over 1000 samples and 10 time periods between the GreedyCut and uniform discretization methods.
-Both algorithms are able to improve the result of approximation when the number of discretizations used increases, as expected.
-However, the improvement in approximations for the GreedyCut discretization method is small compared with uniform discretization, which suggests a high budget may not be necessary.
-When the number of allowable discretizations is small due to the computational budget, the GreedyCut discretization method can provide a much better approximation than the uniform discretization method, and adding discretizations may not add much accuracy.
+For all comparison pairs, the GreedyCut discretization method outperforms both expert and uniform discretization methods in the squared error between Markovian and actual trajectories.
+GreedyCut and InverseProportional discretization methods demonstrate similar performance overall comparison pairs.
+In Table~\ref{tab:transitions_mse_uniform_greedy}, we show the result of the comparison of $\mathbb{E}_{\hat{\theta}\in \hat{\Theta}}[||\{\tilde{\mathbf{X}}_t\}-\{\mathbf{X}_t\}||^2]$ over 100 samples and 10 time periods between the GreedyCut and uniform discretization methods.
+Both algorithms are able to improve the result of approximation when the number of discretization regions used increases, as expected.
+However, the improvement in approximations is small when the number of discretization regions is large, which suggests a high budget may not be necessary.
+When the number of allowable discretization regions is small due to the computational budget, the GreedyCut discretization method can provide a much better approximation than the uniform discretization method, and adding discretization regions may not add much accuracy.